huguesrichard/Allopipe/README.md

 		vep --cache --assembly GRCh38 --offline --af_gnomade -i %%PATH-TO-FILE-TO-ANNOTATE/FILE-TO-ANNOTATE%%.vcf -o %%PATH-TO-ANNOTATED-FILE/ANNOTATED-FILE%%.vcf --vcf

 This command line works for individual VCF as well as multi-VCF.
+Run this command for every file you want to input in AlloPipe: for individual VCF you will need to run the command twice (once for the donor's VCF and once for the recipient's VCF)

 **Once the VEP annotation of your file(s) is complete, you are now ready to launch your first AlloPipe run !**